Hot (American vocal group): Members' later history

-Gwen Owens released "You Better Watch Out" written by Clayton Ivey and Terry Woodford as a single in 1974.
-After returning to session work, Owens retired as a professional musician but remained active singing in her local church in the San Fernando Valley; in 1999 she and three fellow choir members formed the group Melodious who had the CD Ephesian 5:19 released in 2004.
-In 2008, Owens was reported to be employed in the music industry in a non-performing capacity working for HDH Records.
+Gwen Owens released "You Better Watch Out", written by Clayton Ivey and Terry Woodford, as a single in 1974.
+After returning to session work, Owens retired as a professional musician, but remained active, singing in her local church in the San Fernando Valley in California.
+In 1999 she and three fellow choir members formed the group Melodious, whose CD Ephesian 5:19 was released in 2004.
+In 2008, Owens was reported to be employed in the music industry in a non-performing capacity, working for HDH Records.

 In 1978 Cathy Carson married Raphael "Ray" Stein (b.
-1952) who became a member of Hot's touring band: by 1990 Carson and her two daughters by Stein had settled in Tulsa OK with Carson's second husband: musician Kenneth Dale Weidenbach (1949-2010) Subsequent to her 1996 divorce from Weidenbach, Carson returned with her daughters to her hometown of Wichita KS where she died of lung cancer in 2014: her obituary identified her as Catherine Weidenbach and described her as a legal secretary.
+1952) who became a member of Hot's touring band.
+By 1990, Carson and her two daughters by Stein had settled in Tulsa, Oklahoma, with Carson's second husband, musician Kenneth Dale Weidenbach (1949–2010).
+Subsequent to her 1996 divorce from Weidenbach, Carson returned with her daughters to her home town of Wichita, Kansas, where she died of lung cancer in 2014.
+Her obituary identified her as "Catherine Weidenbach" and described her as a legal secretary.

-Juanita Curiel is a licensed hypnotherapist whose Las Vegas practice opened in 1998.
+Juanita Curiel became a licensed hypnotherapist whose practice opened in Las Vegas, Nevada, in 1998.